AndEsterson/aws_session/readme.md

 Helpful for Terraform/Opentofu, where handling mfa/assumed roles can be a pain.

-You can `source ./aws_session.sh` to enter and then `source ./aws_session.sh exit` to exit, the idea is that you'll probably alias `source /some/path/aws_session.sh` to make your life easier (I use `alias awss=source /some/path/aws_session.sh`).
+You can `source ./aws_session.sh <profile>` to enter and then `source ./aws_session.sh exit` to exit, the idea is that you'll probably alias `source /some/path/aws_session.sh` to make your life easier (I use `alias awss=source /some/path/aws_session.sh`).

-Currently this script requires manually adding some variables, hopefully I'll get round to improving that

-# TO DO
-make this read from aws credentials and take multiple possible accounts, instead of needing creds manaully added
+The profile argument corresponds to a profile in your aws credentials file, it must specify the role_arn, source_profile and mfa_serial (but probably doesn't need anything else).
+If no argument is supplied, it will attempt to assume the default profile (i.e `call aws configure get` without a profile specified)